efabless/mpw_precheck/README.md

                         checks.
   --skip_drc, -sd       Specifies whether or not to skip DRC checks.
   --drc_only, -do       Specifies whether or not to only run DRC checks.
+  --dont_compress, -dc  If enabled, compression won't happen at the end of the
+                        run.

 ```